...

 • Badly loaded lorries can also cause accidents.
 For example, if the load is not properly secured, it can fly off the truck bed, blinding other drivers or creating obstacles.

 These are just a few examples of how lorry accidents can happen.
-If you have any questions about lorry accident claims, or to discuss the exact incident that caused your injuries, please get in touch.
+If you have any questions about lorry accident claims or would like to discuss the exact incident that caused your injuries, please get in touch.

 Established, Experienced, Dependable, Responsive and Committed